luccahuguet/yazelix/README.md

 - If you haven't copied my config, add `default_layout "stack_sidebar"` to your configuration.
 - remember to add your full path to `hx` in `scrollback_editor` in your `zellij/config.kdl`
 - It should also work with neovim, but I never tested
+- Feel free to open issues and PRs

 ## Roadmap
 ### Future Enhancements